What Is Brainspotting, And Is It Right For Me?

 Medically Reviewed By: Wendy Galyen, LCSW, BC-TMH

 To understand brainspotting, we first have to look at how the brain works.
-Brainspotting assumes that negative experiences, whether from trauma, and emotional event, or a mental disorder, are stored in the brain with negative perceptions.
+Brainspotting assumes that negative experiences, whether from trauma, an emotional event, or a mental disorder, are stored in the brain with negative perceptions.
 Patients keep them tucked away but still suffer subconsciously.
-The work that David Grand did was to figure out how to pull out those negative perceptions in a safe environment.
+David Grand's work was to figure out how to pull out those negative perceptions in a safe environment.
 Grand also subscribed to the theory that the brain can heal itself if given the opportunity.
-Brainspotting works not by talking through emotions, but by allowing the patient to recognize them for what they are so that the brain can then start to heal.
+Brainspotting works not by talking through emotions but by allowing the patient to recognize them for what they are so that the brain can then start to heal.
 With the growing number of therapists that train in Brainspotting, he might be onto something.

 What Is Brainspotting?

-It's an interesting take on therapy, though it's too soon to know the long term affects patients.
+It's an interesting take on therapy, though it's too soon to know the long-term effects on patients.
 Because it can be used in conjunction with other therapy, Grand describes it as a tool for a therapist's arsenal, a new way to help with treatment, though not the end all be all.
 Because he also stated he could treat people in two sessions with BSP, it's hard to know exactly what his plans are for the treatment.
 Cautious optimism may be best used when looking into the therapy.

 How Does It Work?

 In Psychology Today, Eric Newhouse describes the brain's plasticity in PTSD patients.
-He claims that through a traumatic experience, the brain's process of converting perception into memory is interrupted, changing the way a person perceives his surroundings and making it hard to live a normal life.
-The flashbacks that normally accompany PTSD patients aren't memories, they're perceptions that never filed as memory, and that can change a person's whole behavior.
-Plasticity happens when the patient's start to forget how to do normal behavior.
+He claims that the brain's process of converting perception into memory is interrupted through a traumatic experience, changing the way a person perceives his surroundings and making it hard to live a normal life.
+The flashbacks that normally accompany PTSD patients aren't memories; their perceptions never filed as memory, changing a person's whole behavior.
+Plasticity happens when the patients start to forget how to do normal behavior.
 Newhouse uses isolation as an example.
 Because a PTSD patient has isolated himself from anything that could cause a flashback, his awareness and development reform around his new way of thinking.
 His brain can no longer function properly when trying to socialize.

 Is Brainspotting Right For Me?

-Because we are in the midst of the studies that will tell us more about brainspotting, the best thing for patients who are interested in brainspotting to do is to educate themselves on what is known so far.
+Because we are in the midst of the studies that will tell us more about brainspotting, the best thing for patients interested in brainspotting is to educate themselves on what is known so far.
 If you are intrigued by what you have read here and can find a therapist who will help you, you may find that the therapy is helpful to you.
 But if you are skeptical or unsure, there are plenty of well-tested therapies available for you to try as well.
-We talked a lot about trauma, but brainspotting is said to be helpful for other mental illnesses such as anxiety, ADHD, substance abuse, chronic pain, and more.
+We talked a lot about trauma, but brainspotting is helpful for other mental illnesses such as anxiety, ADHD, substance abuse, chronic pain, and more.

 Whether you go with brainspotting, EMDR, or some form of talk therapy, the most important decision is actually to go.
 We are still fighting for mental health's importance in society, but with new therapies coming out and more therapists willing to give things a try, we are heading in the right direction.
 You are not alone.

 ReGain is just one of many therapy options for you to choose from.
-It's important to remember that therapy works differently for everyone, so you should choose the option that is right for you.
+It's important to remember that therapy works differently for everyone, so you should choose the right option.
 Though Brainspotting is a much newer option, it has shown to be effective in patients and is continuing to grow.
-As we get to know more about the therapy and the long-term effects, we may see even more therapist using it in the future.
+As we get to know more about the therapy and the long-term effects, we may see even more therapists using it in the future.
 If you would like more information about brainspotting, you can visit David Grand's website or find a BSP counselor near you.

 At ReGain, we think mental health is just as important as physical health.
-We should see a doctor for physical as well as mental concerns, and therapies like brainspotting can help us point to where our issues lie.
+We should see a doctor for physical and mental concerns, and therapies like brainspotting can help us point to where our issues lie.
 Our brains mean to protect us by hiding away the things we don't want to face.
-But the truth is, the sooner we face the difficulties, the sooner we will be happier and healthier.
+But the truth is, the sooner we face difficulties, the sooner we will be happier and healthier.
 Be well.